ibm-cloud-docs/watsonxdata/working_with_milvus.md

 - The maximum number of rows that can be inserted at a time depends on the total size of the data you are trying to ingest.
 The exact number decreases with the increase in the dimensions of the vector and the presence of non-vector fields in the row.

 Use the bulk insert API for inserting the data sets larger than 500,000 vectors.
 The bulk insert API performs better than the batch insert API when ingesting larger data sets.
+Using .npy files is the recommended way to ingest large data sets.
 If you are using batch insert API, manually flush the collection after every 500,000 rows.
 For more information, see [Bulk Insert API](https://milvus.io/api-reference/pymilvus/v2.4.x/ORM/utility/do_bulk_insert.md).
 {: note}